 There has, in my opinion, been an excessive emphasis upon the Papal statements concerning Galileo.
-If one reads the three Papal documents which I have referred to above, it will be clear that there are many matters of much more significance and much more forward-looking than a reinvestigation of the Galileo case and I will discuss these below.
+If one reads the three Papal documents which I have referred to above, it will be clear that there are many matters of much more significance and much more forward looking than a reinvestigation of the Galileo case and I will discuss these below.
 The Pope's call for something to be done concerning the Galileo controversy occurred in 1979.
 In 1981 a Pontifical Commission was finally constituted.
-In the intervening two years public expectation as to what was going to happen became quite imaginative to the point that both a retrial of the poor man and his canonization were reported in the press.23 When the Commission was finally announced, it was made patently clear that neither of these alternatives was intended.
+In the intervening two years public expectation as to what was going to happen became quite imaginative to the point that both a retrial of the poor man and his canonization were reported in the press.xxii When the Commission was finally announced, it was made patently clear that neither of these alternatives was intended.
 But, it was too late.
 Public expectation had filled the gap.
-Whatever the Commission will report it has accomplished, it will have, in the public mind, failed, because by purposeful choice it will have met neither of the two expectations.
-I personally see failure in this, but no great harm, provided we really see the newness in the Papal messages referred to above and not just a new look at Galileo.
+But no great harm was done, provided we really see the newness in the Papal messages referred to above and not just a new look at Galileo.

-The old view from Rome with respect to science and religion, characterized by the three historical periods I have traced above, can be considered respectively as: science is atheistic, the two are antagonistic, the Church is awakening but still rationalistic.
+The old view from Rome with respect to science and religion, characterized by the three historical periods I have traced above, can be considered respectively as: science is atheistic and has been the temptress of religion, the two are antagonistic, the Church has been enlightened but is still rationalistic.
 The newness in what John Paul II has said about the relationship consists in his having taken a position compellingly opposed to each of those three postures.
-This statement is justified in all of the documents referred to, but principally in the third, the message on the occasion of the tricentennial of Newton's Principia Mathematica.24 I would like now to briefly analyze that message in light of what I have just claimed.
+This statement is justified in all of the documents referred to, but principally in the third, the message on the occasion of the tercentennial of Newton's Principia Mathematica.xxiii I would like now to briefly analyze that message in light of what I have just claimed.